Comparative Public Law (2237) |

 |

+Students can explain basic concepts of public law in English, on the basis of prior knowledge obtained during their studies.
 Students can express themselves sufficiently clearly in English (but there is no expectation of flawless command of the English language).

 Students can engage in respectful debate with fellow students and the teaching team concerning optimal solutions to legal problems.